TUM-DSE/research-work-info/checklist.md

 ## Presentations

-You will have to present your work at three occasions: a proposal, an intermediate and a final presentation.
+You will have to present your work at two or three occasions: a proposal, an optional intermediate and a final presentation.
-We schedule presentations on Wednesdays between 16:00 and 17:00.
+We schedule presentations on Tuesdays between 16:00 and 17:00.
 Coordinate with your advisor to reserve a spot on the relevant week.
 Presentations will be attended by chair members, be ready for questions.

 ### Proposal Presentation